Wilto/wilto-makes-food/_src/recipes/mantou.md

 Let me begin this recipe with some crucial advice—not for this recipe, but for life.
 Beg, borrow, or steal a copy of <i>[Chinese Snacks](https://www.cookbookvillage.com/products/wei-chuan-cookbook-chinese-snacks)</i> by Huang Su-Huei, published by Wei-Chuan.
 It’s part of a set, the other half being <i>Chinese Cuisine</i>—which I only just managed to find and order from a used bookstore in Maryland.

-{% respimg
-    src="chinese-snacks",
-    alt="Cover of the book “Chinese Snacks,” by Huang Si-Huei"
-%}

 This recipe isn’t from <i>Chinese Snacks</i>, which _does_ contain several recipes for this kind of dough (including a sourdough one).
 No, I cobbled this one together myself.
 It isn’t far off from the go-to dough recipe in the book, though, mostly by nature of the simplicity of the dough itself: a pretty standard yeast-raised, oil-enriched affair, with the “oven spring,” so to speak, bolstered by a little baking soda.